ThornTechPublic/SwiftNetworkStarterKit/README.md

 let parameters = nil
 ```

-The reason why we use the tuple with the `switch` statement is to support more `case` scenarios.
+The nice thing about using a tuple with the `switch` statement is tight, readable syntax even with multiple cases.

 The next few lines loads up the variables for the URL and HTTP verb into a new `NSMutableURLRequest` object: